rcmp-grc/rcmp-grc.github.io/careers-carrieres/civil-crim-investigator-en.md

 <section id="s1">
 	<h2>An opportunity to serve</h2>
 	<p>Are you curious?
 Analytical?
 A creative problem solver?</p>
-	<p>If you want to make a real difference in the lives of others and help keep Canadians safe - this is the career for you!</p>
+	<p>If you want to make a real difference in the lives of others and help keep Canadians safe – this may be the career for you.</p>
 	<p>Civilian criminal investigators (CCIs) play an important role in the RCMP of today and the future.
 They work side-by-side with police officers conducting <cite>Criminal Code</cite> investigations related to cybercrime and financial crime.
 While civilian criminal investigators have valid security clearance and limited peace officer status, they will not be armed and will not make arrests.
-Civilian criminal investigators participate actively in investigations by:</p>
+Civilian criminal investigators participate actively in investigations by: </p>
 	<ul>
 		<li>interviewing witnesses, victims and suspects</li>
 		<li>obtaining and executing warrants</li>